Light Yellow to White Liquid and Semisolid

-There are two roots to process crude palm oil to refined oil: chemical refining and physical refining.
-The methods differ basically in the way free fatty acids (FFA) are removed from the crude palm oil.
+There are two roots to processing crude palm oil to refined oil: chemical refining and physical refining.
+The methods differ basically in the way free fatty acids (FFA) are removed from crude palm oil.

-Due to higher efficiency, less loss (refining factor <1.3), lower operating costs, less capital investment, and fewer processing processes, physical refining of crude palm oil is a more common refining process.
+Physical refining: Due to higher efficiency, less loss (refining factor <1.3), lower operating costs, less capital investment, and fewer processing processes, the physical refining of crude palm oil is a more common refining process.
 This is a continuous process consisting of two steps: pretreatment and steam distillation.

 Pretreatment refers to the initial degumming of crude palm oil with concentrated phosphoric acid, followed by adsorption cleaning with bleaching earth (calcium bentonite).
 Crude palm oil is mixed with 80-85% phosphoric acid at a flow rate of 0.05-0.2%, and the mixture is heated to 90-110°C. The heated mixture was left for a residence time of 15-30 minutes and then passed through a bleacher and bleaching earth was added as a slurry.
 The bleaching process is carried out at a temperature of 95-110° C. under a vacuum of 20-25 mm Hg at intervals of 30-45 minutes.
 The amount of soil required depends on the quality of crude palm oil, which is 0.8% to 2% of the raw oil.